What Causes Cavities And What Are The Risk Factors?

 What Causes Cavities?

-Most of us have had to deal with a dental cavity at some point or the other.
-In fact, the World Health Organization estimates that around 60 to 90% of school children and almost all adults have cavities.1 Cavities are more likely to develop on the surfaces that you use to bite and the areas between your teeth where food particles tend to lodge.2 Tooth decay may also occur in crevices around fillings where the filling has fractured or weakened3
+Cavities are more likely to develop on the surfaces that you use to bite and the areas between your teeth where food particles tend to lodge.2 Tooth decay may also occur in crevices around fillings where the filling has fractured or weakened.3

-Now, we all know that cavities can cause serious problems like pain, tooth loss, tooth abscess, serious infection, and trouble chewing.4 But have you ever wondered how cavities really develop?
-Read on to find out!
+Now, we all know that cavities can cause serious problems like pain, tooth loss, tooth abscess, serious infection, and trouble chewing.4 But have you ever wondered what causes cavities in the first place?

 Your mouth contains bacteria which are harmful to your teeth and these tend to form a film known as plaque over your teeth.
 You may be able to feel this sticky substance if you run your tongue over your teeth before you brush.
 The tooth surfaces that feel slightly rough and furry rather than smooth are likely to have plaque on them.
 The bacteria in plaque convert carbohydrates from the food or drinks that you consume into energy for its needs and, in the process, also produces acid.
 This acid can eat away at the enamel of your teeth in a process known as demineralization.

 But your teeth are not completely defenseless against this acid attack.
 Minerals like phosphate and calcium present in saliva and fluoride from water or toothpaste can help replace lost minerals and repair your enamel in a process known as remineralization.